Probate Q&A Series

 Detailed Answer

-When a personal representative distributes assets from a North Carolina probate estate, federal tax law requires a valid taxpayer identification number (TIN) for each recipient.
+When a personal representative distributes assets from a North Carolina probate estate, federal tax law may require a valid taxpayer identification number (TIN) for a recipient if the estate will make a reportable payment to that recipient.
 The Internal Revenue Service uses Form W-9, Request for Taxpayer Identification Number and Certification, to collect this information.
-Anyone who receives a taxable distribution—for example, interest, dividends, or proceeds from the sale of estate property—must complete and sign Form W-9 before the personal representative issues payment.
+A recipient of a reportable payment—for example, interest, dividends, or proceeds from the sale of estate property that are reportable to that recipient—may need to complete and sign Form W-9 before the personal representative issues payment.

 Under North Carolina law, the personal representative has a duty to gather information and settle estate obligations efficiently (N.C.
 Gen. Stat. § 28A-15-1).
 Complying with IRS backup withholding rules (26 U.S.C. § 3406) protects the estate from penalties.
-If a distributee fails to return a properly completed W-9, the personal representative may need to withhold federal income tax at a flat rate—currently 24%—from that person’s share.
+If a payee fails to return a properly completed W-9 when one is required for a reportable payment, the personal representative may need to withhold federal income tax at a flat rate—currently 24%—from that payment.

 Here’s how it works in practice:

-• The personal representative provides Form W-9 to every individual or entity about to receive a distribution.
+• The personal representative provides Form W-9 to each individual or entity that will receive a reportable payment from the estate.

 • Each recipient enters their legal name, business name (if any), TIN (Social Security Number or Employer Identification Number), and certification.

-• The recipient returns the signed form to the personal representative before distribution.
+• The recipient returns the signed form to the personal representative before payment.

 • After collecting W-9s, the personal representative reports the payments on the appropriate IRS return (for example, Forms 1099) and issues copies to recipients.

-• If a recipient refuses or neglects to complete Form W-9, the personal representative must withhold backup withholding and remit it to the IRS.
+• If a recipient refuses or neglects to complete Form W-9 when required, the personal representative may have to apply backup withholding and remit it to the IRS.

 By following this process, the estate meets federal requirements and avoids potential fines.
 North Carolina statutes leave tax compliance duties to the personal representative’s discretion and good faith effort.
 Gathering W-9 forms early in the administration simplifies year-end reporting and distribution.